cpiaulet/stctm/README.md

 ## Documentation

-Full documentation including installation instructions, run examples, and information on how to contribute to *stctm* can be found at: WEBSITE.
+Full documentation including installation instructions, run examples, and information on how to contribute to *stctm* can be found at: https://stctm.readthedocs.io.

 ## Previous usage of the code in the literature